Hampshire County Council Countryside Access Plan 2025-35

 • Listening, informing and education

-The 2015-2025 CAP should be read in conjunction with the seven area plans from 2008, which are rich in detail and provide the background on which this plan is based.
-These are retained, unchanged, for reference and to provide information about how the strategic policies may be implemented at a more local level:
+The 2025-2035 CAP should be read in conjunction with the 2015 – 2025 Plan and seven area plans from 2008, the seven area plans are rich in detail and provide the background on which the following two plans are based.
+These are retained, unchanged, for reference and to provide context: